jsosa/LFPtools/README.md

 ### Usage

-Programs run by reading input parameters from a configuration file via `-i` option after the tool's name, in the terminal:
+Programs run by reading input parameters from a configuration file `config.txt` via `-i` option after the tool's name, in the terminal:

 ```bash
 >> lfp-getwidhts -i config.txt